merv1n34k/CalenBOT/README.md

 # CalenBOT

+***ATTENTION!!*** **This project in only in it's alpha version, many things are broken and won't work as expected!
+The stable version could be released in a few weeks**

 A telegram bot for use in groups to send a scheduled messages such as your university's lessons schedule or any other schedules

 ## Requirements